Cebucoder/rock-paper-scissors/README.md

 # rock-paper-scissors
 #Hi Good Day!
+#I'm cebucoder!

-I created a simple rock-paper-scissors , this game is very simple and same with other game I hope you like it
+I created my own version of simple rock-paper-scissors game , this game is very simple and same with other game that your opponent is also e computer,and the game is also responsive a e smaller device.
+I hope you like it!

 And also You can copy the code its free